theme-next/theme-next.org/source/docs/getting-started/index.md

 <!-- endtab -->

 <!-- tab Stable Version -->
-1. Go to NexT version {% exturl Release Page https://github.com/theme-next/hexo-theme-next/releases %}.
+1. Go to NexT version [Release Page](https://github.com/theme-next/hexo-theme-next/releases).
 2. Choose the version you need and download the Source Code (zip) in the Download section.
 For example v6.0.0.
 3. Extract the zip file to site's themes directory and rename the extracted folder (`hexo-theme-next-6.0.0`) to `next`.
 <!-- endtab -->